Emurasoft/emurasoft.github.io/en/dlg/properties/spell/index.md

 # Spelling page

-TheSpelling page allows you to set properties related to spelling.
+The **Spelling** page allows you to set properties related to spelling.

 ## Check Spelling check box